wtto1206/HATE-SALVINI/README.md

 - `/figures_and_plots`: contains the figures, ploths and graphs obrained with the computations and contained in the report

-- `/notebooks`: contains a notebook with the whole workflow
+- `/notebooks`: contains a notebook with the whole workflow and separate notebooks for the individual steps followed

 - `/outputs`: contains the outputs of the scripts